‘World’s Sexiest Nurse’ Lauren Drain Works Up A Sweat In Sports Bra And Leggings While Six Months Pregnant

-Lauren Drain, a fitness model/ trainer and registered nurse with over 3.9 million followers on Instagram, isn’t letting pregnancy slow her down.
+Lauren Drain, a fitness model/trainer and registered nurse with over 3.9 million followers on Instagram, isn’t letting pregnancy slow her down.

-She’s about three months away from giving birth but on Thursday she uploaded a video of herself doing a seemingly strenuous full-body workout routine that includes lunges, squats and more.
+She’s about three months away from giving birth, but on Thursday, she uploaded a video of herself doing a seemingly strenuous full-body workout routine that includes lunges, squats, and more.
 In the clip, Lauren can be seen using a dumbbell and a kettlebell to add resistance to the exercises.
 She also works in some cardio by using a jump rope.
 Lauren does all this with a big smile on her face and wearing a forest green sports bra with mesh details and matching leggings.

 In the caption, Lauren explained that she does this routine to keep her pregnancy weight under control.

-“To keep excess pregnancy weight from climbing too fast I complete 35-45 min body circuit HIIT workouts that get my heart rate up make me sweat” she wrote.
+“To keep excess pregnancy weight from climbing too fast I complete 35-45 min body circuit HIIT workouts that get my heart rate up make me sweat,” she wrote.

-She also gave fans a glimpse of her skincare routine.
+She also gave fans a glimpse of her skin care routine.
 During the latter part of the video, Lauren uses a facial cleansing brush called the Luna 2 from Foreo.

 “These workouts can always lead to tons of oil, dirt, and sweat trapped in my pores so I have to be diligent with my cleansing routine to prevent breakouts,” she added.